Late Tax ReturnAccountants

 Corporation Tax Late Payment Interest Calculator

 The tool above doubles as a corporation tax late payment interest calculator.
 When a limited company pays its corporation tax bill after the nine-month-and-one-day deadline, HMRC charges daily interest on the outstanding balance.
-The rate is the Bank of England base rate plus 2.5 percentage points for corporation tax — lower than the Self Assessment rate but still meaningful on larger liabilities.
+The rate is the Bank of England base rate plus 4 percentage points, currently 7.75% annually, the same rate that applies to Self Assessment, and meaningful on larger liabilities.

 Interest accrues from the original due date until the tax is paid in full, and it is charged in addition to any late filing penalties from HMRC for the CT600 itself and any Companies House penalties for the statutory accounts.
 Use the calculator above to model your exact exposure across all three components.

-HMRC Late Payment Interest Calculator — Corporation Tax
+HMRC Late Payment Interest Calculator for Corporation Tax

 For limited companies specifically, this works as an HMRC late payment interest calculator covering corporation tax.
 Enter the tax owed and how many days past the payment deadline you are, and the tool returns the daily interest accrual at the current HMRC corporation tax rate, plus any associated late filing penalties.